dugulito/ticker/README.md

 This plug-in will display RSS feed with simple scroller or ticker.
 It gradually reveals each item into view from left to right.

+== Surevine changes ==

+* Update to tidy up javascript
+* Add ability to stop scroller - useful in development

 == Description ==

 Check official website for live demo [http://www.gopiplus.com/work/2010/07/18/rss-scroller/](http://www.gopiplus.com/work/2010/07/18/rss-scroller/)